Artificial Intelligence Brings Legal Liability

 Artificial Intelligence (AI) can be a helpful tool for churches.
 Many are using AI to ethically research sermon ideas.
 Others use it to redact a 45 minute message into a 1,000 word article for their […]

 In many churches, risk management can become an after-thought as the tasks and needs of day-to-day operations take center stage.
-But this can open the door to unnecessary risks—an avoidable accident, allegation, or other misstep […]
+But this can open the door to unnecessary risks—an avoidable accident, allegation, or […]

 In this webinar, we will discuss what trademark and copyright is, the importance of filing for protection, and the trademark and copyright application process.
-Brianna Nevels, Associate Attorney with the firm, will also be joining […]
+Brianna Nevels, Associate Attorney with the firm, will also […]

 Have you ever had a church member ask you to testify in court on their behalf?
 At some time in your ministry, you will likely receive questions from a congregant requesting your attendance and testimony […]

 Making sure Sunday, and every day, runs smoothly at church requires a dedicated team.
-Whether it takes 2 or 52 to staff your church, you need a solid foundation of employment practices to protect your […]
+Whether it takes 2 or 52 to staff your church, you need a solid foundation of employment practices to […]

 In today’s world, not even the church is immune to cyberattacks.
 Our ministries are vulnerable to phishing, data theft, and even extortion.
-The attorneys will provide examples of damage and recovery from organizations just like […]
+The attorneys will provide examples of damage and recovery from organizations […]

 Whether to pay interns or not has been a sticky subject for a long time.
-Do you know about the recent decisions from federal appellate courts that have adopted a more flexible, pro-internship approach?
-This […]
+Do you know about the recent decisions from federal appellate courts that have adopted a more flexible, pro-internship […]

 Charlie Cutler is the Managing Partner of ChurchWest Insurance Services and works with over 3,000 churches.
 He offers these thoughts from the perspective of an insurance agent.
 As ChurchWest says, “A good agent will provide […]